pratyay-banerjee/pratyay-banerjee.github.io/_pages/cv.md

 Service and leadership
 ======
 * Teaching and Research Awards Reviewer for the Graduate and Professional Student Association at ASU
+* Have lead and managed teams of size 2-4 on multiple projects in Flipkart.

 Awards and Honors
 ======